rackerlabs/support-how-to/content/rackspace-email/troubleshoot-failed-email-connection.md

 ### Troubleshooting steps

-Because many factors can affect mailbox connectivity, we recommen a methodical approach to troubleshooting this issue.
+Because many factors can affect mailbox connectivity, we recommend a methodical approach to troubleshooting this issue.
 Address each of the following questions before moving on to the next one.

 1. **Can you log in to [apps.rackspace.com](https://apps.rackspace.com/index.php)?**